“How bad is it, Doc?”

 - Contact with the school while on the waitlist

 - Discussion of weaknesses in your profile

-These are instructions that you should follow meticulously.
-I bolded “you” intentionally, and you will discover why when we discuss Mistake #4, but for now just follow their instructions.
-This is easy if your school is a DCU or SMULM school: If they say to contact the waitlist manager, contact them!
-Find out if there is anything you can do to improve your chances of moving from the waitlist to the accepted list.
-Ask about the waitlist procedure and when and how frequently it will be reviewed and culled.
+Whatever your waitlisting school’s instructions are, you should follow them meticulously.
+This is easy if your school is a DCU or SMULM school.
+If they say to contact the waitlist manager, contact them!
+Find out whether there is anything you can do to improve your chances of moving from the waitlist to the accepted list.
+Ask about the waitlist procedure and when and how frequently the list will be reviewed and culled.

-If your school is of the DCU or COY varieties, then just follow whatever instructions they provide about informing them that you want to stay on the waitlist.
+If your school is of the DCU variety, then just follow whatever instructions they provide about informing them that you want to stay on the waitlist.

-When your school is COY, life is more complex and nuanced.
+When your school is COY, things are more complex and nuanced.
 Certainly follow the directions regarding contact, but you still want to convey certain messages.
 Just be careful not to overdo it.
 Yes, let them know of significant developments.
-If you are not sure if a development is important enough to merit an email or letter, then either use your best judgment, consult your premed advisor, or consider emailing admissions to ask whether the adcom would like to know about your recently published article, community recognition, or EMT position.
+If you are not sure whether a development is important enough to merit an email or letter, then either use your best judgment, consult your premed advisor, or consider emailing admissions to ask whether the adcom would like to know about your recently published article, community recognition, or EMT position.
 You can also ask your Accepted admissions consultant.